react-native-device-info/react-native-device-info/README.md

 ### getAppSetId()

-Gets the AppSetId for Android devices.
-AppSetId is part of Android's Privacy Sandbox and provides a privacy-preserving identifier for advertising and analytics purposes.
-This API is only available on Android 14 (API level 34) and above.
+Gets the App Set ID for Android devices via Google Play services.
+App Set ID provides a privacy-preserving identifier for correlating usage across apps from the same developer (e.g. analytics, fraud prevention). **Optional**: set `playServicesAppSetVersion` in your app's `android/build.gradle` ext to include the dependency; otherwise returns `{ id: 'unknown', scope: -1 }`.

 The returned object contains:
 - `id`: The AppSetId string value (returns "unknown" if not available)